Mr S E Gilmore

 Mr S A Beggs

 Throughout the year, outside speakers regularly visit the school.
 Representatives from several universities, including Oxbridge, and local FE Colleges give presentations.
 Students in Year 14 attend Open Days at QUB, UU and various careers conferences throughout the year.
 Our annual Universities and Careers Fair is attended by pupils from other schools.

 Bangor Grammar School offers an extremely comprehensive service to each of our students.
 We believe that the best interests of our boys must be at the centre of all that we do in the Careers Department.

 Careers Guidance is offered in modular form as ‘Employability Skills’ via Learning for Life and Work (LLW).
 In Year 12 a taught period of Careers is delivered to all pupils.
 A Personal Career Planner (PCP) is completed by every pupil within the school and this information is shared with all teaching staff to enable them to make CEIAG links with their departments.

 Key Stage 3

 In Key Stage 3, Careers is taught as a theme throughout the curriculum, with boys encouraged to apply skills learnt in the classroom to the world of work.
 In Year 10, students begin to map out their career paths and follow a Careers/Employability programme.
 Before final GCSE choices are made, there is a Parental Consultation meeting with subject teachers which should help both students and parents to make informed decisions about subject choices.
+Senior Management also hold a virtual meeting to allow parents to ask questions in relation to structure of the curriculum to enable them to make informed choices.
 The annual Universities and Careers Fair in February will also provide information on future career paths and qualifications needed.

 Key Stage 4